o1iv3r/ClustImpute/README.md

 ## Details on ClustImpute

-This clustering algorithm deals with missing data via weights that are imposed on missings and succesively increased.
+This clustering algorithm deals with missing data via weights that are imposed on missings and successively increased.
 The hope is that at some point the observed point is near a cluster that provides a good neighborhood to draw the missing variable from.
 The algorithm is computationally efficient since the imputation is only as accurate as the clustering, and will be much faster than any approach that derives the full conditional missing distribution, e.g., as implemented in the MICE package.

 In short, the algorithm follows these steps